 The annual value of the awards will be a total of $2,000 for the Winner and $1,000 for the Runner-up.
 The Society reserves the right not to make an award in any year.

 - A decision and notification will be made as soon as possible after the deadline, with a formal announcement made at the ASFB annual conference.

-- Applicants must be full time honours or post-graduate students in the first or second year of their degree at an Australian or New Zealand university.
+Applicants must be full or part time honours or post-graduate students in the first or second year of their degree at an Australian or New Zealand university

 - Applicants must be financial student members of ASFB.

 - The same research proposal can not be submitted to both the Jonassen and Hall grant schemes in the same year